 In addition to all the other activities, there is also an elevator that will take you to a panoramic observation deck where you can get a great view of the bridge and all of Lisbon.

-Admission to the Pilar7 Bridge Experience is included with some Lisbon tourist passes, allowing you to save money on tickets.
+Admission to the Pilar7 Bridge Experience has included with some Lisbon tourist passes, allowing you to save money on tickets.

 As you walk around the city, you’ll see all kinds of free festivities happening.
 The main event is a brightly-colored parade on Avenida da Liberdade.